pombredanne/mswl-project-management/README.md

 * [Bitbucket Wiki](https://bitbucket.org/mswlmanage2013/mswl-bitbucket-alm-tools/wiki/Home) - All retrieved info from the group to crete the slides.
 * [Bitbucket Issues](https://bitbucket.org/mswlmanage2013/mswl-bitbucket-alm-tools/issues).

-`The project has been developed by three people`:
+`The project has been developed by`:

 * @ilias_r
 * @gamezdaniel